slandath/arithmetic/README.md

 # Arithmetic Game
 A game to practice your multiplication tables.

-Built with Vite and Bulma CSS.
+Powered by Vite.